GiusTex/EdgeGPT/README.md

    Now that you have copied them, go inside text-generation-webui\extensions\EdgeGPT and paste the cookies settings in cookies.txt, then rename it to cookies.json and    press enter.

-   If you have an old version, or you want to update the main script, open cmd_windows.bat, and run `pip install EdgeGPT` and `conda list EdgeGPT` to see if your version is >= 0.3.6.
+   How to update main EdgeGPT (the one used by this extension) If you have an old version, or you want to update the main script, open cmd_windows.bat, and run `pip install EdgeGPT`.
+To see current version, type `conda list EdgeGPT`.
-   Work in progress.

 6. Run the server with the EdgeGPT extension.
 If all goes well, you should see it reporting "ok"
 ```bash